 When can CPS members expect to receive emails to activate their accounts with the new operator?

-Will CYC members be able to access the CPS network after the handover is complete?
+Will CYC members be able to access the CPS network after the migration is complete?

-CYC members will not be able to access the CPS network after the migration is complete via CYC RFID cards or the CYC smartphone app, unless using guest or contactless payments.
-Any CYC RFID cards that have been reassigned to the CPS network will be compatible with CPS charge points.
+No. CYC members will not be able to access the CPS network after the migration is complete via CYC RFID cards or the CYC smartphone app, unless using guest or contactless payments.

 How can CYC members make a request after 23rd June to retain access to CPS?